 list of object pronouns

 Shall we take a look at all the object pronouns we use in English?
-Check out the video for examples of obbject pronouns in use.
+Check out the video below for examples of object pronouns in use.

 examples of object pronouns with pictures